12 Inspiring Examples of Wooden Wall Panelling at Home

 These superb examples of Acupanel being fitted horizontally on both a kitchen island unit and bedhead are both great ways of illustrating less at times is definitely more!

-With an extensive range of wooden wall panelling, often available for next day delivery, be sure to check our portfolio of products on our website.
+Check out our extensive range of wall panelling, often available for next day delivery.